SEDS/mangrove/false-positive-catalog/README.md

 # False Positive Catalog

-Here are code samples of the FP patterns listed on the [wiki](https://github.iu.edu/SEDS/mangrove/wiki/FP-Hierarchy).
+Here are source code samples of the FP patterns listed on the [FP Hierarchy page](https://github.iu.edu/SEDS/mangrove/wiki/FP-Hierarchy).

 Each sample gives the minimized structure to reproduce the false warning.
-Samples are commented with the Juliet test cases from which they are obtained.
-We simplified the stuctures (e.g. replacing variables with literal constant values, combining variable declaration and initialization, etc.) as long as the FP did not go away or was converted to a TP.
+We simplified the structures (e.g. replacing variables with literal constant values, combining variable declaration and initialization, etc.) as long as the FP did not go away or was converted to a TP.

-Samples are commented with the false warnings that the SCA tools gave.
+Each sample is annotated with the following details:

+* Juliet test case from which the sample is derived
+* Name of the FP structure
+* False warning for each SCA tool
+* For *changes* (see below), a description of what was changed in the code.

+Unless noted otherwise in the code, samples are self-contained and do not need external libraries to be compiled (e.g. Juliet test case support).

 Some FP patterns are organized in sub-directories.
 These patterns contain *changes*, which are small edits to the original FP pattern.
-The motiviation for *changes* is to try to alter the SCA tool result.
+The motivation for *changes* is to try to alter the SCA tool result.
 The purpose of *changes* is to more closely identify what is causing the FP.
 Each change is numbered arbitrarily and described with a brief phrase (the latter being annotated in the source code).
 Each change is performed independently against the original code.

 ### Current Toolset